-Through the guided development of research, the student shall learn to identify a research problem, set objectives, formulate research questions, undertake review of literature, develop research instruments and serve them to selected target respondents, collect and analyse the data, learn citations and referencing as per the Protocol, and develop the research report using sustained argument linking theory and evidence.
+Through the guided development of research, the student shall learn to identify a research problem, set research objectives, formulate research questions, undertake review of literature, develop research instruments and serve them to selected target respondents, collect and analyse the data, learn citations and referencing as per the Protocol, and develop the research report using sustained argument linking theory and evidence.

-For monitoring the progress or research work the candidate may be required to make monthly presentations before the Departmental Research Committee
+For monitoring the progress of research work, the candidate may be required to make monthly presentations before the Departmental Research Committee.

-The Dissertation shall be evaluated as per University Regulations.
+The Dissertation shall be evaluated as per the University Regulations.

-Exit Learning Outcomes of the Qualification:
+Exit Learning Outcomes of Qualification:

-Upon the completion of this module, the student should be able to demonstrate: ☐ Contemporary higher-level knowledge and competence in the fields of Financial Accounting, Cost Accounting, Management Accounting, Taxation, Auditing and Assurance and Finance. \Box Integrated knowledge of the research process - the skills to plan a research project, undertake literature review and empirical analysis, undertake interpretation of the results and come to conclusions. □ Competency in identifying research problem, identify research objectives, research questions, undertake review of literature, methodology of data collection, data analysis using statistical and econometric methods and technology to analyse the data, interpreting the results and presenting the findings in a written research report; □ Acceptable behaviour within the academic environment, inclusive of adherence to the requirements of rules on plagiarism and copyright, and the ability to interact and collaborate effectively with others whilst taking co-responsibility for his/her own learning and research progress. \Box Capability to groom and develop competent researchers who are capable of contributing to the advancement of knowledge in the field of Accounting. □ Capabilities to groom researchers in order to ensure that the research leadership and scholarly activity in Accounting is widened in the country.
+Upon the completion of this qualification, the student should be able to demonstrate:

+□ Contemporary higher-level knowledge and competence in the fields of Financial Accounting, Cost Accounting, Management Accounting, Taxation, Auditing and Assurance and Finance.

+\Box Integrated knowledge of the research process - the skill to plan a research project, undertake literature review and empirical analysis, undertake interpretation of the results and come to conclusions.

+□ Competency in identifying research problem, identify research objectives, research questions, undertake review of literature, methodology of data collection, data analysis using statistical and econometric methods and technology to analyse the data, interpreting the results and presenting the findings in the form of a written research report.

-Note: Students shall practice solution of numerical exercises in courses where numerical exercises are involved in 'Accounting Laboratory'.
+\Box Acceptable behaviour within the academic environment, inclusive of adherence to the requirements of rules on plagiarism and copyright, and the ability to interact and collaborate effectively with others whilst taking co-responsibility for his/her own learning and research progress.

+\Box Capability to groom and develop competent researchers capable of contributing to the advancement of knowledge in the field of Accounting.

+□ Capabilities to groom researchers in order to ensure that the research leadership and scholarly activity in Accounting is widened in the country.